r00b/cessna-private-pilot-course/1.1-learning-your-airplane/4-airplane-engines-and-systems.md

 * Uses permanent magnets that generate an electrical current independent of the aircraft's electrical system
   * Connected directly to the engine, so its mechanism moves whenever the propeller moves
 * Provides electricity for the spark plugs to ignite fuel/air mixture
 * Magneto is made up of bundle of wires coiled around a metal bar
 * Magnet spins around and next to the bundle whenever the engine is turning
 * Spinning magnet (soft iron) induces an electrical current in the wires
 * Current goes to spark plugs, which fire and burn gas, which turn engine, which turns magnetos
 * Ignition switch sends power to starter motor and turns magnetos on and off
-* OFF grounds both magnetos, so no electricity can flow to spark plugs, but flows through the primary leah to the ground (grounding)
+* OFF grounds both magnetos, so no electricity can flow to spark plugs, but flows through the primary lead to the ground (grounding)
 * L position shorts right magneto and vice versa
 * Checking the magnetos
   * Increase power to setting in checklist (usually 1700-1800 RPM)